azavgo/rename_files/README.md

-## rename_files is the CLI utility that renames files in a directory by adding '-' and an alpha-numeric random 8-character string.
+## rename_files is a CLI utility that renames files in a directory by adding '-' and an alpha-numeric random 8-character string.

 ## How to use rename_files utility
-Let the directory that contains some files (file_1.txt file_2.txt) that need automatic renaming is "~/files".
+Let the directory with some files (file_1.txt file_2.txt) that need automatic renaming is "~/files".
 Pass the "~/files" argument to the program, for example:
    ```console
       pwd
       ~/